Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Guayusa tea on white background

-Guayusa tea is a traditional beverage that is native to the Amazon rainforest.
+Guayusa tea is native to the Amazon rainforest.
 It is made from the leaves of the Ilex guayusa tree, which is a close relative of yerba mate.
+I know this sounds like Dr. Seuss, but stick with us.
 Guayusa tea has a smooth, earthy flavor with a slightly sweet aftertaste.
-It is often enjoyed in the morning as a way to provide energy and focus which most of us seek in the morning.
+It is often drunk in the morning as a way to provide energy and focus which most of us seek in the morning.
 Some people also find that guayusa has a calming effect, which can help to reduce stress and anxiety.

 Lapsang Souchong